luismaecker/burned_embedder/README.md

 │                         `01_preprocessing`.
 │
-├── pyproject.toml     <- Project configuration file with package metadata for │                         burned_embedder and configuration for tools like black │
+├── pyproject.toml     <- Project configuration file with package metadata for │                         deforestation_embedder and configuration for tools like black │
 ├── references         <- Data dictionaries, manuals, and all other explanatory materials.
 │